jmespadero/pyDelaunay2D/README.md

 There, we should avoid iterating the complete list of triangles.
 Best way is to use a structure that allows a spatial search (as a [QuadTree](https://en.wikipedia.org/wiki/Quadtree)).
-Then, continue the search using the neighbours of the initial search.
+Then, continue the search over the neighbours of the initial search.

+Despite that, it will compute DT of less than 1000 points in a reasonable time.

-Again, just pretend to keep the code simple and didactic.
-And import the minimal number of libraries.
+Again, just pretend to keep the code simple, didactic and with minimal dependencies.

 ## References:
 * https://en.wikipedia.org/wiki/Bowyer-Watson_algorithm